cvlab-columbia/aquabot/README.md

 │   │   ├── 22246574.jpg
 │   │   └── ... (many more .jpg files with similar timestamp patterns)
 │   │
+│   ├── rov_mount/            # Contains .jpg files from the mounted ROV camera
+│   │   ├── 22246577.jpg
+│   │   └── ... (many more .jpg files with similar timestamp patterns)
+│   │
 │   ├── status/              # Contains .json status files with timestamp-based names │   │   ├── 22247039.json
 │   │   └── ... (many more .json files with similar timestamp patterns)